zer0cache/matic-docs/docs/maintain/delegate/delegator-faq.md

 ### How do I send funds from Binance or other exchanges to Polygon wallet?

-Technically, the Polygon web wallet/Staking interface is just a web application.
+Technically, the Polygon Wallet Suite/Staking interface is just a web application.
 Currently it supports the following wallets - Metamask.
 WalletConnect and WalletLink

 So first you must withdraw your funds from Binance or any other exchange to your Ethereum address on Metamask.
 If you don't know how to use Metamask, google it a bit.
 There are plenty of videos and blogs to get started with it.